ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-certification-vpc.md

 RDS instances in a VPC - There is a mythical sort of subnet, called a [DB Subnet Group](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.WorkingWithRDSInstanceinaVPC.html), that must span multiple availability zones and can house RDS instances.

-[Elastic IP Addresses](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) - A static IP address that can easily be allocated and remapped to another computer resource
+[Elastic IP Addresses](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) - A static IP address that can easily be allocated and remapped to another computer resource; 5 per AWS account by default

 Elastic Networks Interfaces - a virtual network interface that you can remap and assign to instances; dual homing would be a great way to think about it.